atomisthq/docs/docs/capabilities.md

 <!-- *That rug really tied the room together, did it not?* -->

+!!! important "Rug ties everything together"

-Rug is the eventing runtime that ties everything together.
+Rug is the programming model and runtime that ties everything together.
 Rug not only understands individual events, but can learn relationships between events and respond to events with appropriate, automated actions.

 ## Development lifecycle automation